Can I learn Alexander Technique while the Covid 19 pandemic is ongoing?

 What are your qualifications?

-I was trained, qualified by and am a member of STAT, the Society of Teachers of the Alexander Technique.
-STAT is the oldest professional association for A.T.
+Qualified member of STAT March 1991 I was trained, qualified by and am a member of STAT, the Society of Teachers of the Alexander Technique.
+STAT is the oldest

+professional association for A.T.
 Teachers in the UK.
-As a registered

-member I abide by the code of conduct and undertake continuing professional development (CPD).
+As a registered member I abide by the code of conduct and undertake continuing professional development (CPD).

 I hold insurance through STAT, and have enhanced DBS certificates.